rossetti/KSLBook/docs/07-Chapter7.md

 takes another vacation, and continues in this manner until it finds at least one waiting customer upon return from a vacation.
-Assume that the time between customer arrivals is exponentially distributed with mean of 3 minutes.
-The service distribution for each customer is a gamma distribution with a mean of 4.5 seconds and a variance of 3.375.
-The length of a vacation is a random variable uniformly distributed between 8 and 12 minutes.
+Assume that the time between customer arrivals is exponentially distributed with mean of 3 minutes (stream 1).
+The service distribution for each customer is a gamma distribution with a mean of 4.5 seconds and a variance of 3.375 (stream 2).
+The length of a vacation is a random variable uniformly distributed between 8 and 12 minutes (stream 3).

 Run the simulation long enough to adequately develop a 95\% confidence interval on the expected wait time in the queue for a arbitrary customer arriving in steady state.
 In addition, develop an empirical distribution for the number of customers waiting upon the